cimrobins/SDG_Homework_3/results/evaluation_report.md

 **Analysis:** In this case, the model incorrectly recommended retrofit when demolition would be more appropriate.
 The model seemed to underweight the poor energy performance and presence of hazardous materials.
 Looking at similar examples in my training data, I realized I had a slight imbalance - buildings with "Medium" adaptation potential were more frequently labeled for retrofit.

-## Qualitative Evaluation
+## My Qualitative Assessment

-I asked three classmates with backgrounds in architecture and environmental science to review 20 of the model's outputs without knowing the correct answers.
-Their feedback provided valuable insights:

-1. **Rationale Quality**: Average rating of 4.2/5 for quality of reasoning
+In addition to the quantitative metrics, I also did my own subjective assessment of the model outputs.
+Here are my observations:

+1. **Rationale Quality**: The model generally provided coherent reasoning, but sometimes made connections that were too generic.

-2. **SDG Relevance**: Average rating of 4.3/5 for appropriate application of SDG principles
+2. **SDG Relevance**: Most outputs appropriately applied SDG principles to the building characteristics, but occasionally missed important nuances.

-3. **Decision Clarity**: Average rating of 4.5/5 for clear explanation of recommendations
-4. **Actionability**: Average rating of 3.9/5 for providing actionable insights
+3. **Decision Clarity**: The model was usually clear about its recommendations, though sometimes the reasoning felt repetitive.

-The lowest scores were for actionability, with reviewers noting that while the reasoning was sound, some recommendations lacked specific next steps for implementation.
+4. **Actionability**: This was the weakest area - while the model explained its reasoning, it often lacked specific next steps for implementation.

 ## Lessons Learned